Vitalik-Hakim/SleeekBlog/README.md

 # SleeekBlog
-A simple blogging WebApp Application using flask and Sqlite3
+A simple blogging WebApp Application using flask and Sqlite3 DB